 Leading our incredible review team for women's boots is led by Sara James.
 With a sharp eye for detail and a tough touch for testing, Sara has over a decade of experience in cold climates—from the damp chill of England to the deep snow of Tahoe—she knows firsthand what it takes to stay warm and dry.
 A seasoned GearLab tester, she has tested kayaks, paddles, water shoes, and down jackets.

 Joining Sara is Liz Chamberlain.
-Liz is a self-proclaimed winter enthusiast based in Truckee, CA. Her background in functional design and material sourcing provides her with a keen eye for detail, which is supplemented by many years of using and selling outdoor gear for bike and ski shops around Lake Tahoe.
+Liz is a self-proclaimed winter enthusiast based in Truckee, CA. Her background in functional design and material sourcing equips her with a keen eye for detail, which is further enhanced by her extensive experience working with and selling outdoor gear at bike and ski shops around Lake Tahoe.
 While many of her winter hours are spent in a pair of ski boots, when she's not doing laps on the mountain, she's probably wearing snow boots.

 Our team comes far and wide to bring you this extensive review of winter boots.

 Heading our top-tier reviewers for the men's category is Travis Reddinger.
 Living in Minnesota, Travis is no stranger to freezing temperatures.
 He knows what gear will keep out the elements while hiking, snowboarding, hunting, running errands, or clearing snow.
-He spent plenty of time wearing these boots out on the frozen trails and lakes or for daily use, including commuting to work.
+He spent plenty of time wearing these boots out on the frozen trails and lakes, as well as for daily use, including commuting to work.

 Joining Travis is Jeff Dobronyi.
 Rain, snow, or shine, Jeff spends the majority of his days outside.
 He is an IFMGA Mountain Guide who practically lives in winter boots when he's not skiing or climbing across North America or Europe.
 Based in Wyoming, he has experienced some of the coldest winters in the continental U.S. and demands the best of the best out of his winter footwear.